Zscaler (NASDAQ:ZS) Updates FY 2022 Earnings Guidance

-A number of hedge funds and other institutional investors have recently modified their holdings of ZS.
-Worldquant Millennium Advisors LLC boosted its stake in Zscaler by 3,171.7% during the first quarter.
-Worldquant Millennium Advisors LLC now owns 85,588 shares of the company’s stock worth $20,651,000 after buying an additional 82,972 shares during the period.
-Walleye Capital LLC boosted its position in shares of Zscaler by 321.6% during the first quarter.
-Walleye Capital LLC now owns 36,066 shares of the company’s stock valued at $8,702,000 after buying an additional 27,511 shares during the period.
-Meiji Yasuda Life Insurance Co grew its holdings in shares of Zscaler by 5.4% in the first quarter.
-Meiji Yasuda Life Insurance Co now owns 3,661 shares of the company’s stock worth $883,000 after purchasing an additional 189 shares during the last quarter.
-Beacon Pointe Advisors LLC increased its stake in Zscaler by 22.9% in the 1st quarter.
-Beacon Pointe Advisors LLC now owns 2,575 shares of the company’s stock worth $621,000 after buying an additional 479 shares during the period.
-Finally, Quantamental Technologies LLC bought a new stake in Zscaler during the 1st quarter valued at about $556,000.
-43.41% of the stock is currently owned by institutional investors.
+A number of institutional investors and hedge funds have recently bought and sold shares of ZS.
+Vanguard Group Inc. lifted its position in Zscaler by 0.9% during the 1st quarter.
+Vanguard Group Inc. now owns 7,611,843 shares of the company’s stock worth $1,836,586,000 after acquiring an additional 68,301 shares in the last quarter.
+Renaissance Technologies LLC acquired a new position in shares of Zscaler in the 1st quarter valued at approximately $168,365,000.
+Mirae Asset Global Investments Co.
+Ltd. raised its position in shares of Zscaler by 14.1% in the 1st quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 557,345 shares of the company’s stock valued at $134,476,000 after purchasing an additional 68,982 shares in the last quarter.
+Morgan Stanley raised its position in shares of Zscaler by 1.9% in the 2nd quarter.
+Morgan Stanley now owns 344,900 shares of the company’s stock valued at $74,520,000 after purchasing an additional 6,365 shares in the last quarter.
+Finally, Charles Schwab Investment Management Inc. raised its position in shares of Zscaler by 3.0% in the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 246,893 shares of the company’s stock valued at $59,571,000 after purchasing an additional 7,125 shares in the last quarter.
+Institutional investors own 43.41% of the company’s stock.

 Zscaler Company Profile (Get Rating)